 - rapid heartbeat

 Serious conditions such as the West Nile Virus, the Zika virus, and Lyme disease can be transmitted through insect bites.
-If you feel ill or experience flu-like symptoms in the days following an insect bite, see your physician for tests to rule out infections or diseases you may have contracted from the insect.
+If you feel ill or experience flu-like symptoms in the days following an insect bite, see your doctor for tests to rule out infections or diseases you may have contracted from the insect.

 Use caution when near nests or hives containing aggressive insects.
-If removal is desired, hire professions who have the proper safety equipment to remove a nest or hive.
+Hire professionals who have the proper safety equipment to remove a nest or hive.

-When spending time outside, you can take preventative measures, including:
+When spending time outside, you can take preventive measures, such as:

 - Wear hats and light, breathable clothing that provides full coverage to your skin whenever possible.

 - Avoid perfumes and scented lotions, especially citrus or "fruity" scents.
 These tend to attract stinging insects.